NEC Asia Pacific and the Singapore Institute of Technology to Jointly Train New Generation of Network Forensic Specialists

 First run of the four-day professional course will take place in Q4 2021.

-NEC Asia Pacific (NEC APAC), the regional headquarters for NEC Corporation in Southeast Asia, and the Singapore Institute of Technology (SIT), Singapore’s university of applied learning, jointly announce the launch of the ’Network Forensics Specialist' Course – a synchronous e-learning professional course providing practical training in network forensics techniques.
+NEC Asia Pacific (NEC APAC), the regional headquarters of NEC Corporation in Southeast Asia, and the Singapore Institute of Technology (SIT), Singapore’s university of applied learning, jointly announce the launch of the “Network Forensics Specialist Course” – a synchronous e-learning professional course providing practical training in network forensics techniques.

 With IT infrastructures becoming more diverse and complex due to rapid digitalisation and cloud computing, cyber attacks have become more prevalent and challenging.
-Organisations need to implement stronger measures to prevent information theft and manipulation as threats grow rapidly in volume and complexity, and anticipate potential attacks better.
-This has led to a rising demand for capable network forensics experts to identify suspicious occurrences, and uncover cyber attacks.
+Organisations need to implement stronger measures to prevent information theft and manipulation as threats grow rapidly in volume and complexity, and better anticipate potential attacks.
+This has led to a rising demand for capable and highly-trained network forensics experts to identify suspicious occurrences, and uncover cyber attacks.

 To address the gap, NEC APAC and SIT have designed a specialised curriculum to help network forensics professionals improve their cyber threat detection and response capabilities.
 Developed with rich industry insights from NEC APAC and its training partner LAC Co., Ltd. (LAC), and based on an applied learning approach by SIT, the Network Forensic Specialist course aims to train participants through a series of theoretical and hands-on sessions in the following topics: